The Blog Social

 2. Add opt-in forms to your homepage, blog posts, and About page.

-3. Pin your lead magnet on Pinterest with optimized descriptions.
+3. Pin your lead magnet on Pinterest with optimised descriptions.

 4. Set up a simple welcome email sequence.